rsksmart/RSKIPs/IPs/RSKIP387.md

 The methods that change the owner and parking date of the ordinal will modify the content of the index cell.

-The storage cell with an address equal to the hash of "OrdinalCount"stores the number of ordinals parked.
+The storage cell with an address equal to the hash of "OrdinalCount" stores the number of ordinals parked.
 Initially it is zero.

 ## Powpeg Public Keys for Ordinals

 To avoid type confusion attacks where the HSMs sign the release of ordinals as if they were BTCs or vice-versa, the Powpeg will use a new set of private and public keys that are used to control only  ordinals.
-A new public key with index <TBD> will be added on pegnatory registration, and returned with getFederatorBtcPublicKey().
+A new public key with index <TBD> will be added on pegnatory registration, and returned with `getFederatorBtcPublicKey()`.

 ## Single-use Ordinals Address Derivation